How to Take Care of Your Feet, Naturally

 Choosing the Right Shoes for Healthy Feet

 Shoes shape our feet just as much as nature does.
 Uncomfortable shoes squash, rub, or force feet into unnatural positions, leading to pain and long-term problems.
-Good shoes support natural movement.

 Shoes that pinch or pile pressure on certain points can trigger bunions, blisters, or corns.
 Flat, unsupportive soles strain tendons.
 High heels shorten calf muscles.
 Even trainers can slip if too tight or unsupportive.

 Pick shoes as carefully as you’d pick a mattress or pillow.
-Support should start at the heel, with a snug but gentle fit around the whole foot.
+Support should start at the heel, with a snug but gentle fit around the whole foot:

 - Try on new shoes later in the day, as feet swell